djcard/ecosystemTesting/README.md

 #### Start a project
 1. Create a folder to house the project.
 Each of the sites will be set up in a subfolder from here.
-2. From CommandBox run `sitesetup configure`
+2. From CommandBox run `ecosystemTesting configure`
 3. Give the project a name ( typically one word )
 4. Give the project a root folder ( defaults to the current directory )
 5. Enter your repo username (This remains in the CommandBox config and is not written to the project files.)